-Use JPL1 to enable or disable LAN port 1 and JPL2 to enable or disable LAN port 2.
-These two jumpers are available on X12SPW-F. Use JPL3 to enable or disable LAN ports 1 and 2.
-This jumper is available on X12SPW-TF
+Use JPL1 to enable or disable LAN port 1, JPL2 to enable or disable LAN port 2, JPL3 to enable or disable LAN port 3, and JPL4 to enable or disable LAN port 4.
+Refer to the table below for jumper settings.
+JPL3 and JPL4 are available on the -LN4F SKU only.